James Stillman Rockefeller: Personal life

 Rockefeller died on August 10, 2004, at the age of 102 in Greenwich, Connecticut, following a stroke.

 Residences

 Rockefeller lived in Greenwich, Connecticut, in a 19000 sqft brick Georgian mansion, built in 1929, with 11 bedrooms and 16 marble bathrooms on four levels.
 There are 12 fireplaces, an elevator, an outdoor pool and English gardens.
 His house was sold in 2004 for $13.4 million and resold in 2009 for $23.9 million.

 In January 1937, he became the full owner of Long Valley Farm near Spring Lake in Cumberland County and Harnett County, North Carolina.

 Legacy

-At the time of his death, Rockefeller had four children, fourteen grandchildren, thirty-seven great-grandchildren, and one great-great granddaughter.
-Rockefeller was America's oldest living Olympic champion, and the earliest living cover subject of Time magazine.
+At the time of his death, Rockefeller had four children, fourteen grandchildren, thirty-seven great-grandchildren, and one great-great-granddaughter.
+Aged 102, he was America's oldest living Olympic champion, and the earliest living cover subject of Time magazine.